 To create an iteration, select the timeline or iteration within which to create the iteration, then click Create Iteration.
 Specify an identifier and, optionally, a display name.
 Optionally, enter start and end dates for the iteration.
-To enable the iteration for an iteration plan, click a release is scheduled for this iteration.
+To enable the iteration for an iteration plan, click A release is scheduled for this iteration.
 Only iterations with scheduled releases are eligible for iteration plans.
 Click OK.